 Spelling can also cause confusion.
 Intentional amendments, lack of literacy or simple evolution have caused variation over time.
 Significant changes also occurred in the 19th century due to the introduction of standardised spelling.

-There are seven categories of surname origin commonly found in the UK.
+Seven categories of surname origin commonly found in the UK

 Where does yours fit?